USC Law School Acceptance Rate

 What Are the Requirements For USC Law School?

-Number 20 on the list of the best law schools in the US is the University of Southern California (Gould).
+According to US News & World Report’s list of the best law schools in the US, the University of Southern California (Gould) ranked #16 for this academic year.
 This year’s admissions set the lowest record for the USC law school acceptance rate.
-This small, multicultural law school, USC Gould has a student-to-faculty ratio of 12:1.
-We have a friendly, collaborative environment here.
-Your peers are your colleagues, not your rivals, and the world-class professors know you by your first name.
+This small, multicultural law school, USC Gould has a student-to-faculty ratio of 6.5:1.
+USC School of Law has a friendly, collaborative environment where your peers are your colleagues, not your rivals, and the world-class professors know you by your first name.